Skip to main content

 3. Platform Gail: Twenty-eight (28) wells have been abandoned and 28 conductors have been removed.
 This stage of activity has been completed.

-4. Platform Habitat: Well abandonment activities for the 20 shut-in wells are planned to begin by 2024, following preliminary facility and rig modifications and well diagnostics.
+4. Platform Habitat: Well abandonment activities for the 20 shut-in wells are planned to begin in 2024, following preliminary facility and rig modifications and well diagnostics.

 Image